LonghornGaming/vmix-controller/README.md

-A simple cli app to automate vMix with Twitch and YouTube events.
+A simple cli app to automate vMix with Twitch and YouTube events